Codingsimon/Spaceship_vs_Asteroids/README.md

 The galaxy is in dire need of your assistance, as peace and prosperity are menaced by an alien threat of an extent unseen ever before
 \- not to mention the asteroid storm heading directly for earth itself.

-The galaxy is in dire need of your assistance, as peace and prosperity are menaced by an alien threat of an extent unseen ever before - not to mention the asteroid storm heading directly for earth itself.

 Can you use the potent mix of

 - your ace flying skills (accelerate/decelerate with arrow UP/DOWN),